CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 __Music__ - Played when the Hero enters characters navigation region.
 It must tell the background music to lower its volume so that this music is more dominant.
-When this character dies, or the Hero leaves the navigation region, then this music stops and we must tell the background music to resume normal volume.
+When this character dies, or the Hero leaves the navigation region, then this music stops, and we must tell the background music to resume normal volume.

 __Sound Effects__